 Welcome

-Coming in November 2024 in paperback from Pedantic Press – The Relative Mountains of Earth: The Ribus.
+Coming 27 November 2024 in paperback from Pedantic Press – The Relative Mountains of Earth: The Ribus.
 This pioneering book features all 7150 Ribus across all seven continents of the planet, along with photographs, articles and anecdotes from several contributors to the World Ribus project.

 Welcome to the World Ribus website which contains a comprehensive list of every mountain in the world with a topographic prominence of 1000 metres or more.
 At last count, in October 2024, there are 7150 peaks across the world which qualify as Ribus.
 They are – necessarily – the 7150 most prominent peaks on Earth.
-The name ‘ribu’ comes from the Indonesian and Malay word meaning ‘thousand’.
+The name ‘ribu’ (pronounced ree-boo) comes from the Indonesian and Malay word meaning ‘thousand’.

 Topographic prominence is perhaps the best way of identifying significant mountain peaks that are not merely subsidiary tops of some other higher peak.
 Therefore the chance of a great view at the top is considerable if summit vegetation does not prevent it.
 The concept is not explicitly part of the famous list of Scottish mountains over 3000 feet known as the Munros but later lists including the Corbetts, Grahams, Marilyns and Ultras all specify a minimum prominence, also known as drop or relative height.
 Just as Ultras are also known as P1500s (where P stands for prominence), Ribus are also known as P1000s.